The following document is still under construction and is subject to changes.

 Where are the files?¶

-Once Beam Wallet desktop app is installed, the wallet data filers are stored separately from the binaries.
+Once Beam Wallet desktop app is installed, the wallet data files are stored separately from the binaries.

 The locations of all the files are described here: Files and Locations